Essential Winemakers of France

 Ah, France.
 How does one sum up the world’s finest and most imitated wine nation in a few sentences?
 It’s not easy.
 So I won’t even try.
 But the criteria for greatness with French wine will always be the expression of terroir.
 Does the wine show a sense of place and time?
 Drink enough vin from France and you start to notice it in the best bottles.

-It’s also not cheap drinking your way across this country, which produces the second highest volume of wine in the world.
-From Burgundy’s stratospherically priced Pinot Noir to the rise of Provence’s rosé, it can be a costly endeavor to self-educate on France.
+It’s also not cheap drinking your way across this country.
+From Burgundy’s stratospherically priced (and increasingly rare) Pinot Noir and Chardonnay to the rise in demand for small grower Champagne, it can be a costly endeavor to self-educate on France.
 But it can be done — albeit, slowly.

 What they make: Champagne’s oldest wine house (founded in 1584) makes an exceptionally consistent range of gastronomically inclined, age-worthy Champagne.
 On the “entry-level” end of the spectrum, look for the non-vintage Brut Excellence.
 Priced in the mid-$30 range, its an affordable starting point, and a good enough value to regularly serve at the dinner table.
 Purists may not like sweeter Champagnes, but I personally enjoy the non-vintage Petite Douceur Rosé Extra-Dry, which was especially made for dessert pairings.

 But where the real magic happens is with the older releases.
 The vintage Grand Millésime bottlings appear to have an extended liveliness well into their old age, while the 15-Year Brut takes advantage of Gosset’s extensive cellaring to create an already aged, non-vintage blend with complex berry aromas and an inviting scent of brown sugar.
 Even better than all of these: the various vintage bottlings called Celebris.
 The older, the better.